Improving control over unobservables with network data: Simulations

 \section{Simulations}

 I assess the performance of the estimators through simulations.
 I consider various outcome equations and measure the resulting root mean square error (RMSE).
-The RMSE of standard estimators making use of observed variables is provided for comparison.
+The RMSE of standard estimators that use only observed variables is provided for comparison.

 The variables are generated as follows: a random vector $V$, whose components are uniform, triangular, and sum of three uniforms, is used to construct

 so that there is a non-trivial correlation structure among the components of $X$.
 In the baseline, $\mbox{corr}(X_1, X_2)=0.28$, $\mbox{corr}(X_1, X_3)=-0.26$, and $\mbox{corr}(X_2, X_3)=-0.32$, though the results exhibit similar patterns for weaker or stronger correlations.
 The variances are normalized to one.
 The first two variables are observed, but the last one is not, \textit{i.e.}, $X^o = (X_1, X_2)$ and $X^u = X_3$.